Great Eastern Restaurant Review, San Francisco

-Great Eastern Restaurant has been serving Cantonese Chinese food in this location for many years.
+Great Eastern Restaurant in San Francisco has been serving Cantonese Chinese food in this location for many years.
 They serve dim sum during lunch and traditional items during dinner.
-We visited for dinner on a busy weekend night right before Chinese New Years day.
+Great Eastern dim sum lunch was reviewed separately.
+President Obama dined here in February 2012.

-Decor, Vibe – Busy, loud Chinese restaurant.
+Decor, Vibe – Great Eastern is a Busy, loud Chinese restaurant.
+They have a downstairs dining room, which feels like eating in the basement.
 Some tourists, big family gatherings, and some Caucasians were dining.

 BBQ Assorted Cold Platter with Soy Sauce Chicken, Roast Duck, marinated beef, and jellyfish was very good.
 The quality of the duck and chicken were especially fresh and flavorful.